 Another mix in with beer that I love is Green Olives.
 It’s just something about that salty mixture.

-That’s why I figured I’d love these Pickleback shots too!
+That’s why I figured I’d love this Pickleback Shot too!

 Who invented the Pickleback?